zuojianfa/ca-lang/README.md

 is scopeline the real skip function start for debugging? try it

 NEXT TODO:
+- [ ] remove entry object in ASTNode
 - [ ] handle `check_fn_proto` check if it can check some item when post type definitions
 - [ ] handle pointer struct type
 - [ ] make typeid_t opaque for making it cannot convert from int to typeid_t directly